MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/ai-foundry/04-use-a-container.md

 > **Note**: There is an issue currently being investigated that some users hit where containers won't deploy properly, and calls to those containers fail.
 Updates to this lab will be made as soon as the issue has been resolved.

-## Clone the repository in Visual Studio Code

-You'll develop your code using Visual Studio Code.
-The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have already cloned the **mslearn-ai-services** repo, open it in Visual Studio code.
-Otherwise, follow these steps to clone it to your development environment.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-services` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo, if necessary

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-5. Expand the `Labfiles/04-use-a-container` folder.

 ## Provision an Azure AI Services resource

 If you don't already have one in your subscription, you'll need to provision an **Azure AI Services** resource.